-Venetian Plaster: A Step by Step Guide 2020
+Venetian Plaster – A Step by Step Guide 2021

 Venetian plaster is a modern term that describes an ancient stucco plaster.
 Traditionally, it has achieved its effect through the use of unique materials by a skilled craftsman.

-Fortunately, the Venetian plasters have allowed DIY enthusiasts to create similar results in just a few steps and without special training.
+Fortunately, it has allowed DIY enthusiasts to create similar results in just a few steps and without special training.

-You can find Venetian plaster at painting contractor and paint stores.
-It comes in gallon cans, just like paint.
+You can find Venetian plaster at paint stores.
+Whereas it comes in gallon cans, just like paint.

-Some products are already tinted, while others require you or your dealer to add universal dyes to achieve the desired color.
+Some products are already tinted.
+Others require you or your dealer to add universal dyes to achieve the desired color.

 Venetian plaster tools

-One of the benefits of Venetian plasters is that you don’t have to buy a lot of tools and materials to get the job done.
+The benefit of Venetian plaster is that you don’t have to buy a lot of tools and materials to get the job done.

 At the bare minimum, you will need the following tools:

 - 4-6 inch steel trowel or drywall knife